ronaldhoek/DelphiWtsApi/README.md

 # Delphi WtsApi
 Header and wrapper for using the Windows Terminal Services API (in short WtsApi)

+Library setup is base on the C# library 'Cassia' https://github.com/danports/cassia

 Currently the project consists of
 - a library for accessing the WtsApi:
   * header translation for using the WtsApi dll